In the moment, Mark LaGanga did not know.

-Nineteen years after the September 11th terrorist attack, the footage LaGanga captured provides a remarkable firsthand account of rescue workers at ground zero moments after the two planes hit.
-It also gives viewers a rare look at the 29 minutes of dust, confusion, and stillness in between the time the two World Trade Center towers collapsed.
+Twenty years after the September 11th terrorist attack, the footage LaGanga captured that morning provides a unique firsthand account of the rescue workers at ground zero moments after the two planes hit.
+LaGanga's footage gives viewers a rare, up-close look at the 29 minutes of dust, confusion, and stillness in between the time the two World Trade Center towers collapsed.

-"There was so much dust and the street signs were hard to see that it never really dawned on me that one tower already came down," he tells 60 Minutes Overtime in the video above.
+"There was so much dust and the street signs were hard to see that it never really dawned on me that one tower already came down," LaGanga said in a 2018 interview.

 Minutes later, it too would collapse.
 LaGanga's camera kept rolling.